 Suggested for you

 After getting the results of a semen analysis, the patient is given a diagnosis.
-The following article explains you how to to understand it: How to Interpret the Results of a Semen Analysis.
+The following article explains to you how to understand it: How to Interpret the Results of a Semen Analysis.

 Also, if you want to learn more about the sperm capacitation or washing procedure, you can get more info here: Instructions & How to Prepare for a Semen Analysis.